 - Cover and leave overnight in the refrigerator.

-- Top with your fresh strawberries and a blob of coconut cream and serve.
+- Top with your fresh strawberries and a blob of coconut cream.
+Serve.

-Check out my amazing recipe and make a big ole batch up to last you for weeks to come.
-You can also eat this granola on it’s own as a delicious snack any time of the day.
+Check out this amazing recipe and make a big old batch up to last you for weeks to come.
+You can also eat this granola on it’s own, as a delicious snack any time of the day.